How to troubleshoot and fix common dishwasher problems, including a dishwasher that doesn’t run, fill or drain. Also, how a dishwasher works.

 If your dishwasher runs but doesn’t fill, either something is wrong with the water supply system or it is draining water too soon.

 1Make sure the water is turned on.
 Check the hot water supply stop valve, normally located under the sink.
 Open it all the way by turning it counterclockwise.
-If there is no reason this would have been turned off since the last time the dishwasher worked, go on to the next step.
+If you can’t think of any reason this would have been turned off since the last time the dishwasher worked, go on to the next step.

 2Turn off the power to the dishwasher.
 When the dishwasher is cool (in other words, not right after a wash cycle), look for the float inside the dishwasher; this is usually a small plastic dome or cylinder mounted inside at the tub’s base, near the front.
-When you move most types of floats up and down, you can hear them click because they trip a lever (they are spring-loaded).
+When you move most types of floats up and down, you can hear them click because their spring-loaded action trips a lever.
 Lift out the float mechanism, and clean around the float tube.
-Many floats must be disconnected from below; to do this you’ll have to remove the lower access panel.
+Many floats require disconnection from below; to do this you’ll have to remove the lower access panel.
 Rinse off the float, replace it in the tube, and make sure it moves up and down freely.

 3Shut off the hot water valve to the appliance.
 Locate the water intake valve, behind the dishwasher’s bottom front panel.
 Disassemble the valve to reveal the screen.
 Clean any debris from the screen and reassemble the valve.
-If the screen doesn’t appear to be blocked, call an appliance repair person.
+If the screen appears clear, call an appliance repair person.
 Any of several parts—including the water inlet valve, pressure switch, and timer or selector switch—may be faulty.

 If the water flow to the dishwasher doesn’t automatically shut off, the float switch is faulty, the timer is stuck on Fill, or the water inlet valve is stuck open.
 To test the float switch, you’ll need an inexpensive multimeter like the one shown here, which costs under $25 online.
 Less expensive multimeters are available, too.